freezy/dmd-extensions/README.md

   location of your `DmdDevice.ini`.
 That means from wherever you launch `DmdDevice.dll` (or run `dmdext.exe` with `--use-ini`), the same `DmdDevice.ini` will be used.
+- If you re-install and your VPM installation folder changed since the last installation, a new `DmdDevice.ini` will be copied to the new location (if it doesn't exist), and the `DMDDEVICE_CONFIG` environment variable will be updated accordingly.
 - During installation, when a feature is deactivated, that means the installer couldn't find the host program.
 For VPM that means that you haven't registered `VPinMAME.dll`.
 For Pro Pinball it means it's not installed via Steam, and